WePesa/pizza-demo/docs/how-it-works.md

 $http(req).then(response => {...
 ```

-In this sample we are storing the contract src in the index file.
+In this sample we are storing the contract src in the index.html file.
 For obvious reasons this is not secure but is more than fine for demonstration.

 ```js
 var details = {